conordata/myswc/README.md

 # My Solid Waste Collection (mySWC)

 mySWC app is a tool developed to help municipalities collect accurate data on the municipal solid waste collection operation.
-This application works with a smart bin that collects the data directly inside the trash bin thanks to the sensors, and sends them to the mySWC appl.
+This application works with a smart bin that collects the data directly inside the trash bin thanks to the sensors, and sends them to the mySWC app.
 This application allows the management of trash bin in the system, including adding new, as well as updating and deleting existing trash bin in the system.
 In addition, it allows the management of municipal workers and contractors involved in the municipal solid waste collection program, including the creation of new workers and/or contractors, as well as the updating and deletion of existing worker/contractor in the system.
 Furthermore, it enables user management, activity reporting and real-time monitoring.

 ## To begin